rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/wp_easy_wp_smtp.md

 ### User

-The username to reset the password of
+The username to reset the password of.
+Defaults to `Admin`

+### Aggressive

+When `true`, if directory listings are enabled, however debug file can not be found, the code will proceed anyways.
+Defaults to `false`.

 ## Scenarios